oddbird/oddleventy/content/blog/2019/sass-modules.md

-I'll often group small Sass files together in a directory like `layout/`, and then merge them all together in a file called `layout/_index.scss` --so I can import them all at once:
+I'll often group small Sass files together in a directory like `layout/`, and then merge them all together in a file called `layout/_index.scss` -- so I can import them all at once:

 ```scss
 // layout/_index.scss